mojaloop/documentation/docs/community/standards/invariants.md

 ### 5. The hub doesn’t parse or act on end-to-end transaction details; transfer messages contain only the values required to complete clearing and settlement.
-#### Rationale
+#### Notes:
 1. Checks & validations during the transfer step are only for conformance to scheme rules, limit checks, signature authentication, and validation of payment condition and fulfillment.
 2. Transfers that are committed for settlement are final and are guaranteed to settle under the scheme rules.

 ### 6. Credit-push transfer semantics are reduced to their simplest form and standardized for all transaction types.
-#### Rationale
+#### Notes:
-TODO: Explain rationale
+1. Simplifies implementation and participant integration as many transaction types and use-cases can reuse the same underlying value transfer message flow.
+2. Abstracts use-case complexity away from the critical path.

 ### 7. Internet-based API service hub is not a “message switch.”
-#### Rationale
+#### Notes:
-1. The service hub provides real-time API services for participants to support retail credit-push instant transfers
+1. The service hub provides real-time API services for participants to support retail credit-push instant transfers.
     1. API services such as ID-to-participant look-up, transaction agreement between participants, submission of prepared transfers, and submission of fulfillment advice.
 2. Auxiliary API services for participants are provided to support onboarding, position management, reporting for reconciliation, and other non-realtime functions not associated with transfer processing.
 3. All messages are validated for conformance to the API specification; non-conforming messages are actively rejected with a standardized machine-interpretable reason code.

 ### 8. The hub exposes asynchronous interfaces
-#### Rationale
+#### Notes:
-1. To maximize system throughput
+1. To maximize system throughput.
-2. To isolate leaf-node connectivity issues so they don't impact other end-users
+2. To isolate leaf-node connectivity issues so they don't impact other end-users.
-3. To enable the hub system to process requests in its own priority order and without holding an active connection-per-transfer
+3. To enable the hub system to process requests in its own priority order and without holding an active connection-per-transfer.
-4. To handle numerous concurrent long-running processes through internal batching and load balancing
+4. To handle numerous concurrent long-running processes through internal batching and load balancing.
 5. To have a single mechanism for handling requests (Examples are transactions such as bulk or those needing end user input or that span multiple hops).
-6. To better support real world networking as issues with connection speed and reliability for one participant should have minimal impact on other participants or system availability more generally
+6. To better support real world networking as issues with connection speed and reliability for one participant should have minimal impact on other participants or system availability more generally.

 ### 9. The transfer API is [idempotent](https://docs.mojaloop.io/api/fspiop/v1.1/api-definition.html#idempotent-services-in-server)
-#### Rationale
+#### Notes:
 1. This ensures duplicate requests may be made safely by message originators in conditions of degraded network connectivity.
     1. Duplicate requests are recognized and result in the same outcome (valid duplicates) or are rejected as duplicate (when not allowed by specification) with reference to the original.

 ### 10. **_Finalized_** Transfer records are held for a scheme-configurable period to support scheme processes such as reconciliation, billing, and for forensic purposes
-#### Rationale
+#### Notes:
 1. It is not possible to query the "sub-status" of an in-process Transfer; the API provides a deterministic outcome with active notice provided within the guaranteed service time.

 ### 11. Transfer records for finalized transfers are held indefinitely in long-term storage to support business analysis by the scheme operator and by participants (through appropriate interfaces)
-#### Rationale
+#### Notes:
-1. Availability of Transfer records may lag online process finality to accommodate separation of record-keeping from real-time processing of Transfer requests
+1. Availability of Transfer records may lag online process finality to accommodate separation of record-keeping from real-time processing of Transfer requests.

 ### 12. Hub may serve as a proxy for some inter-participant messages (e.g. during the Agreement phase) to simplify interconnection but without parsing, storing (other than to support forwarding), or further processing the messages.
-#### Rationale
+#### Notes:
 1. In some messaging flows e.g. party lookup, it may be desirable for participants to have a single point of contact for routing of scheme related messages, even when the messages are not intended for the hub, nor require any inspection or other processing.

 ## Security ([※j](#j)) and Safety of APIs

 ### 13. API messages are confidential, tamper-evident, and non-repudiable.
-#### Rationale
+#### Notes:
 1. Confidentiality is required to protect the privacy of the participants and their customers.
     1. There are legal requirements in many regulatory domains where Mojaloop is expected to operate and as such, the hub must employ best practices to ensure that the privacy of the participants and their customers is protected.
 2. Tamper-evident integrity mechanisms are required to ensure that messages cannot be altered in transit.